 1920

-The Irish Benedictine Nuns purchased the castle which would begin to be known as Kylemore Abbey from then on.
-The nuns had been based in Ypres, a Belgian city in Flanders for several hundred years until their abbey was bombed during World War I. As a result, the nuns purchased the abbey and land and moved to rural Ireland which was surely a massive cultural change, but the secluded nature of the castle was ideal.
+The Irish Benedictine Nuns purchased the castle, which would become known as Kylemore Abbey from then on.
+The nuns had been based in Ypres, a Belgian city in Flanders, for several hundred years until their abbey was bombed during World War I. As a result, the nuns purchased the abbey and land and moved to rural Ireland, which was surely a massive cultural change, but the secluded nature of the castle was ideal.

 The nuns were rescued and were evacuated to England until they moved to Connemara.
 The sisters converted the castle into a school for catholic girls by opening an international boarding school.
-They also offered a day school to girls in the local area which became the main school in the region.
+They also offered a day school to girls in the local area, which became the primary school in the region.
 The school officially closed in 2010 due to falling vocation numbers.

-Since 2015 the Abbey has a partnership with the University of Notre Dame in the USA, hosting academic programmes for students.
+Since 2015, the Abbey has partnered with the University of Notre Dame in the USA, hosting academic programmes for students.
 The university renovated spaces in the abbey in return.
-In 2021 the Kylemore Abbey Biodiversity Stewardship Programme saw the partnership of the abbey with NUI Galway.
+In 2021, the Kylemore Abbey Biodiversity Stewardship Programme saw the partnership of the abbey with NUI Galway.
 This has allowed students to document and research the biodiversity of the Kylemore estate.

 The Victorian Walled Gardens:

-Since the 1970’s large walled Victorian gardens have been open for public tours and nature walks.
-The garden has been restored which includes a kitchen garden and flower garden, allowing the monastery to be a self-sustaining estate.
-Full restoration of the garden began in 1995.
+Since the 1970s, extensive walled Victorian gardens have been open for public tours and nature walks.
+The restored garden includes a kitchen and flower garden, allowing the monastery to be a self-sufficient estate.
+Complete restoration of the garden began in 1995.

-Many people were mainly self-sufficient in Ireland in the past as vegetables were grown and animals were farmed at home.
-During wartime when food was rationed, being able to be provide for one self was hugely important.
+Many people in Ireland were mainly self-sufficient in the past as vegetables were grown and animals were farmed at home.
+During wartime, when food was rationed, providing for oneself was hugely important.

-Developed alongside the castle in the late 1800’s, the gardens once contained 21 heated glass houses and 40 gardeners.
-It was actually one of the last walled gardens built during the Victorian period in Ireland and was so advanced that the 6 acre garden was compared to the Royal botanical gardens (Kew) in London.
+Developed alongside the castle in the late 1800s, the gardens contained 21 heated glass houses and 40 gardeners.
+It was one of the last walled gardens built during the Victorian period in Ireland and was so advanced that the 6-acre garden was compared to the Royal Botanical Gardens (Kew) in London.
 This highlights how Henry spent no expense when creating the luxurious estate for his wife.

 The garden was and is both beautiful and functional.
-Along with flowers, a variety of vegetables, fruits and herbs were grown.
+Along with flowers, various vegetables, fruits and herbs were grown.

 This is only a taste of the rich history of Kylemore Abbey and the Victorian Walled Gardens.
-Some things you have to experience for yourself and in my opinion, Connemara is definitely one of them.
+Some things you have to experience for yourself, and in my opinion, Connemara is one of them.

 Frequently Asked Questions:

-Moving on to our Kylemore Abbey travel guide, here are some useful questions that you may want to know the answer to before visiting the abbey.
+Moving on to our Kylemore Abbey travel guide, here are some valuable questions that you may want to know the answer to before visiting the abbey.

 Where is Kylemore Abbey: